rvennam/istio101/workshop/exercise-3/README.md

 1. Find the env section near the end of the file.
 Replace YOUR_API_KEY with your API key, and replace YOUR_URL with the url from the steps above.
 YOUR_URL should be `https://gateway.watsonplatform.net/tone-analyzer/api`.
 Save the file and close the web file browser.

+Note: You may have trouble editing this file with the Edge browser.
+Try clicking the name of the file in the top tab, and then moving your cursor and making edits using the arrow keys and keyboard. `ctrl+c` is copy, and `ctrl+v` is paste.

 1. Deploy the analyzer pods and service, using the `analyzer-deployment.yaml` and `analyzer-service.yaml` files found in the `guestbook/v2` directory.
 The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.
 Ensure you are still in the `guestbook/v2` directory.

       ```shell